jimburton/ci583-lists/Sets.md

     }
     ```

-   Note that the `equals` method says two sets are equal if they contain the same elements
+   Note that this `equals` method says two sets are equal if they contain the same elements
    (the order of the elements doesn't matter).

 3. Implement the `insert` method in `Set`.
 This should insert a new element to the set
 while ensuring that there are no duplicates.
+What is the complexity of `insert`?

 4. The *union* of two sets, *s1* and *s2*, is a set that has all the elements of *s1* and
 all the elements of *s2* (and, obviously, no duplicates).
 If `s1={1,3,5}` and `s2={2,3,4,5}`
-then `s1.union(s2)={1,2,3,4,5}`.
+then `s1.union(s2)=={1,2,3,4,5}`.
 Implement a union method in
 `Set` with this signature:

     ```